MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 Step 4: if the new version is backwards compatible with a previous version's _vocab_ file, the linkage needs to specified in `XmiIngester.getVocabResource()`.

+Step 5: if a _structure_ file is used during validation, the version to use will be specified in the Validator's `validateUsgage()` method.

 Note that adding support for a new version of the Avails XLSX format requires a different set of steps (see below)

 ### 2. How do you add support for a new version of the Avails XLSX template?